 The Dutch Police Academy has built a solid digital foundation which saves teachers volumes of time and ensures the consistency of educational content across their twelve campuses.
 Their streamlined approach allows instructors to focus on teaching instead of on rudimentary tasks.

 With over 30,000 students a year and thousands of courses at multiple locations, doing everything manually would consume precious time. itslearning automates the Police Academy’s workflow so that educators can focus on what’s important.

 Master Course Templates

-Due to a seamless integration with the Police Academy’s Student Information System, courses are automatically generated and populated with students, teachers, mentors, etc. 40 days before they are due to start.
+Due to a seamless integration with the Police Academy’s Student Information System, courses are automatically generated and populated with students, teachers and mentors 40 days before they are due to start.
 A month before each course, students receive an automatic welcome e-mail directing them to itslearning.

 “It is important to the Police Academy that cloud services are used properly and securely.
 Aspects such as classification of data, privacy, information security and reliability of the service play an important role in this,” Natascha informs us. itslearning is certified by one of the most widely recognized international standards for information security: ISO 27001.
 Read the certification details here.

 Online lessons: Microsoft Teams itslearning integration